-1.3.
-OCO-2
+1.3 OCO-2

 NASA's Orbiting Carbon Observatory 2 (OCO-2) mission (Crisp et al., 2004; Boesch et al., 2011) has been successfully launched in July 2014.
 The OCO-2 Project's primary science objective is to collect the first space-based measurements of atmospheric carbon dioxide with the precision, resolution and coverage needed to characterize its sources and sinks and quantify their variability over the seasonal cycle.
 OCO-2 flies in a sun-synchronous, near-polar orbit with a group of Earth-orbiting satellites with synergistic science objectives whose ascending node crosses the equator near 13:30 hours Mean Local Time (MLT).
 Near-global coverage of the sunlit portion of Earth is provided in this orbit over a 16-day (233-revolution) repeat cycle.
 OCO-2's single instrument incorporates three high-resolution grating spectrometers, designed to measure the near-infrared absorption of reflected sunlight by carbon dioxide and molecular oxygen.
-OCO-2 covers similar spectral bands as SCIAMACHY and GOSAT but OCO-2 has much smaller ground pixels (km scale) but the swath width is much smaller (approx. 10 km) compared to SCIAMACHY.
+OCO-2 covers 3 spectral bands (see Table 1) which are as SCIAMACHY and GOSAT but OCO-2 has much smaller ground pixels (km scale) but the swath width is much smaller (approx. 10 km) compared to SCIAMACHY.
 OCO-2 delivers XCO2 but not XCH4.
-Details on OCO-2 are given at https://oco.jpl.nasa.gov/.